Madelsa/42-cursus/README.md

-# Libft - Your Custom C Library
+# Libft - A Custom C Library
 ## Table of Contents

 - [Introduction](#introduction)